A Tyler the Creator tweet? A Melania Trump statue? What is ‘Midsommar’ really about?

 — str8 dl looking (@sircivility) July 8, 2019

-Amazingly, all of these people are right: Midsommar is about all of those things, and more.
+Amazingly, all of these people are right: Midsommar is about all of those things and more.

 It is about sand, wind, water, and fire; all of our earthly deeds, and all that we cannot leave behind.
 All hail Midsommar, the mystic cinematic swirling cauldron of portents good and evil.
 We look to you and see reflected back ourselves and everything that is not ourselves, forever and always.